Flap (film): Release

 The movie was given a special premiere on November 19, 1970, in the Cinema East Theater of Albuquerque with Anthony Quinn making a personal appearance.
 Admission was $100 per seat with all proceeds establishing a $75,000 creative arts scholarship fund for Native American students.

 Reception

 Reception of the film varied; on one hand the film was praised for illuminating the plight of Indians in America, while Anthony Quinn's bumbling caricature (including a few of his signature dance steps from Zorba the Greek) drew criticism, inviting comparisons to his previous ethnic characters, e.g., a "Zorba the Navajo".
 A group of Native Americans who were surveyed about the film in the Democrat and Chronicle newspaper of Rochester, New York said that "this picture made a joke of Indian rights.
 We don't mind a laugh at ourselves but this picture made us look like idiots."

+Stanley Kauffmann of The New Republic wrote 'Flap is a corny, ill-made picture full of tedious movie brawls'.

 Music

 The song "If Nobody Loves" was written by Marvin Hamlisch with lyrics by Estelle Levitt.
 It is performed by Kenny Rogers & The First Edition.